 Includes specially designed instruction to give a student a basic knowledge of hardware and soft-ware configurations.
 Includes the installation of various peripheral devices as well as basic system hardware components.
-Lecture 3-4 hours per week.
-(3-4 credits)

-ITN 150 - Networking Fundamentals and Introductory Routing - Cisco
+ITN 150 - Networking Fundamentals and Introductory Routing - Cisco (3 Credits)

 Contains an introduction to the functions of layer of the OSI reference model, data link and network addresses, data encapsulation, different classes of IP addresses and subletting, and the functions of the TCP/IP network-layer protocols.
 Includes features of the Cisco IOS software, including login, content-sensitive help, command history and editing, loading software, configuring and verifying IP addresses, preparing the initial configuration of a router, and adding routing protocols to the router configuration.
-Lecture 3-4 hours per week.
-(3-4 credits)